 In the summer of 2010, I wanted to learn Ruby on Rails while I was still a college student, but I couldn’t accomplish any of my actual goals.

 You could say I failed miserably and everything I did was a complete waste of time.

 Then in 2013, I stumbled on a little yellow book called The First 20 Hours: How To Learn Anything…Fast by Josh Kaufman, who’s also the international bestselling author of The Personal MBA.

-In that book, Josh Kaufman describes his research into the field of Rapid Skill Acquisition (RSA) and shows us how he used the techniques to teach himself the basics of Ruby programming and web development with Sinatra and other creative skills.
+In that book, Josh Kaufman describes his research into the field of Rapid Skill Acquisition (RSA) and shows us how he used the principles to teach himself the basics of Ruby programming and web development with Sinatra and other creative skills.

 After failing to improve fast enough for my liking and almost gave up on learning web development, I suspended my disbelief and applied the principles when I decided to take another stab at learning Ruby, Rails and related technologies.

-And I’ve applied the same techniques to learning various other skills, including Direct Response Copywriting, Marketing Automation and Search Engine Optimization.
+And I’ve applied the same principles to learning various other skills, including Copywriting, Marketing Automation and Data Analysis.

 Here’s a quick rundown of the 10 major principles of Rapid Skill Acquisition that’s mentioned in the book, plus another principle that I believe makes the entire concept of RSA complete.

 I’ll show you how I applied these 11 simple principles to teach myself Ruby and Rails and related tools in record time.
 Before we start looking at each of these principles…

-…it’s important to remember that RSA techniques help you train to become an amateur faster so that you can enjoy the proverbial 10,000 hours of practice required to become an world class expert in any field.
+…it’s important to remember that RSA principles help you train to become an amateur faster so that you can enjoy the proverbial 10,000 hours of practice required to become an world class expert in any field.